Betrayal Trauma Recovery Group Is The First Empowering Step To Safety

 Sarah: I’ve been conducting groups for betrayal trauma survivors for years and I’m constantly looking for ways to make the experience better.
 One thing I look at is: how can I remove the obstacles to the support that women need.
 To me, two of the biggest obstacles are cost and commitment.
 Regarding the commitment part of it, if a woman feels like she must commit to being the same place at the same time every week, it seems overwhelming.

-Anne: Coach Sarah, you’ll be coaching the drop-in support groups on Thursdays, what are your strengths as a coach?
+Anne: Coach Sarah, you’ll be coaching the session on Thursdays, what are your strengths as a coach?

 How Can An APSATS Coach Help You Deal With Your Husband’s Narcissistic Traits?